What Is Social Procurement?

 BCSPI makes implementing social procurement affordable and achievable for local governments and other purchasers.
 BCSPI membership adds capacity and takes away the heavy lifting by meeting staff where they are at with a customized social procurement implementation journey fully supported by training, templates, shared examples and expert coaching.

 BCSPI membership makes it easy

-BCSPI provides the capacity building, training, coaching and other resources that organizations need to easily implement social procurement practices to create additional social, environmental & ethical value from their existing spending.
+BCSPI provides the capacity building, training, coaching and other resources that organizations need to easily implement social procurement practices that create additional social, environmental & cultural value from their existing spending.